 If a cervical dissection is suspected, many diagnostic modalities may confirm the diagnosis.
-The and intital least invasive screening tool is a carotid ultrasound.
+The and initial least invasive screening tool is a carotid ultrasound.
 Its sensitivity is not as good as a CT angiogram, and it does not allow for imaging of the intracranial vessels.
 A CT angiogram is more commonly ordered these days as it can be done concurrently with a brain CT that is looking for an acute stroke or intracranial bleed.
-Usually, treatment is anticoagulation, and before starting, it is important to esure that the patient does not have intracranial bleeding.
+A flame sign is classic that is tapering of the carotid artery can be seen.
 MRI and magnetic resonance angiography are reasonable alternatives if the patient has contraindications to a CT angiogram, but it is not as sensitive.
 Standard digital subtraction angiography was the most common means of making this diagnosis, but with the evolution of CT angiography, this imaging modality has become much less common from a diagnostic standpoint.

 Treatment of a cervical dissection depends on many factors such as the cause (traumatic vs. spontaneous), and whether the patient has had a stroke.
 Also, whether this dissection is intracranial or extracranial will alter the treatment plan.
 Active bleeding with hematoma expansion will also be a factor in deciding treatment.